cfcs/tlsping/idea.md

   - `SUBSCRIBE` `{connection id}`
     - return: see *action*
     - action: continually sends `INCOMING` messages for each received record for the duration of the lifetimes of either `control channel` or `{connection id}`

+### Notes

+This concept is not strictly tied to TLS and may, depending on the cipher suites employed, be used on other record-oriented encrypted transport protocols.
+TODO research.